-The Reports tab provides a view of all reports and events for all traffic handled by Firewall.
+The Reports tab provides a view of all reports and events for all traffic handled by the Firewall.

-This application's reports can be accessed via the Reports tab at the top or the Reports tab within the settings.
+You can access the applications reports via the Reports tab at the top or the Reports tab within the settings.
 All pre-defined reports and custom reports created will be listed.

-Reports can be searched and further defined using the time selectors and the Conditions window at the bottom of the page.
+You can search and define the report using the time selectors and the Conditions window at the bottom of the page.
 The data used in the report can be obtained on the Current Data window on the right.